MyreMylar/pygame_gui/docs/source/theme_guide.rst

-The currently supported color models are as follows
+The currently supported colour models are as follows
     Hex, RGB, RGBA, HSL, CMY
 .. tip::
     Percentage Values can either be expressed with a decimal number between 0 and 1, or a percentage value between 0 and 100 (e.g. 0.5 or 50% are the same)